Psycho (1998 film): Plot

 Hearing no word from Arbogast, Sam and Lila grow curious about the Bates Motel, Arbogast's last stop.
-The pair later visit Al Chambers, the local sheriff, who tells them that Norman's mother died in a murder-suicide ten years earlier, concluding that Arbogast lied to Sam and Lila so he could pursue Marion and the money.
-Convinced that something happened to Arbogast, Lila and Sam drive to the motel, check in while posing as a married couple, and infiltrate Marion's room, finding a missing shower curtain and a scrap of paper indicating that Marion subtracted an amount from her cash payment.
-Sam distracts Norman in the office, while Lila sneaks into the house.
-Suspicious, Norman becomes agitated and knocks Sam unconscious.
-As he runs to the house, Lila hides in the fruit cellar, where she discovers the mother's mummified body.
-She screams, and Norman, wearing his mother's clothes and a wig, enters the cellar and tries to stab her.
-Sam appears and subdues him, rescuing Lila.
+Al Chambers, the local sheriff, tells them that Norman's mother died in a murder-suicide ten years earlier.
+Convinced that something happened to Arbogast, Lila and Sam check into the Bates Motel posing as a married couple, and infiltrate Marion's room, finding a missing shower curtain and a paper indicating that Marion subtracted an amount from her cash payment.
+Sam distracts Norman in the office, while Lila sneaks into his house.
+Norman becomes agitated and knocks Sam unconscious.
+Lila hides in the fruit cellar, where she discovers the mother's mummified body.
+She screams, and Norman, wearing his mother's clothes and a wig, tries to stab her.
+Sam subdues him, rescuing Lila.

 At the police station, psychiatrist Dr. Simon Richmond explains that Norman jealously murdered Norma and her lover by poisoning them with strychnine ten years earlier.
-He mummified her corpse and began treating it as if she were still alive, even going so far as to recreate her in his mind as an alternate personality, as jealous and possessive as she was while alive.
-When Norman is attracted to a woman, "Mother" takes over: he had murdered two other young women before Marion, and Arbogast was killed to hide "his mother's" crime.
-Dr. Richmond concludes "Mother" has now completely taken over Norman's personality.
+He mummified her corpse and began treating it as if she were still alive, going so far as to recreate her in his mind as an alternate personality, as jealous and possessive as she was while alive.
+When Norman is attracted to a woman, "Mother" takes over: he had murdered two other women before Marion, and Arbogast was killed to hide "his mother's" crime.
+"Mother" has now completely taken over Norman's personality.
 Sitting in a jail cell, Norman hears his mother saying that the murders were all his doing, as Marion's car is retrieved from the swamp.